Find Affordable College Courses

 Blacksburg, VA

-Our 2023 rankings named Virginia Tech the most popular school in Virginia for natural resources and conservation students working on their bachelor’s degree.
-Located in the small city of Blacksburg, Virginia Tech is a public college with a fairly large student population.
+Our analysis found Virginia Tech to be the most popular school for natural resources and conservation students who want to pursue a bachelor’s degree in Virginia.
+Located in the city of Blacksburg, Virginia Tech is a public school with a fairly large student population.

 Of the 238 students majoring in natural resources and conservation at Virginia Tech, 54% are male and 46% are female.

 You’ll be in good company if you decide to attend University of Virginia - Main Campus.
 It ranked #2 on our 2023 Most Popular Natural Resources & Conservation Bachelor’s Degree Schools in Virginia list.
-Located in the suburb of Charlottesville, University of Virginia is a public college with a very large student population.
+Located in the suburb of Charlottesville, University of Virginia is a public school with a fairly large student population.

 Women make up 62% of the natural resources and conservation majors at the school.